Normal Approximation in Large Network Models: Introduction

 We introduce standard notation and terminology for networks.
-We represent a network on a finite set of nodes $J \subseteq \mathbb{N}$ as a $\abs{J} \times \abs{J}$ adjacency matrix, where the $ij$th entry $A_{ij}$, termed the {\em potential link}, is an indicator for whether nodes $i,j \in J$ are connected.
-Following the usual convention, we require that $A_{ii} = 0$ for all nodes $i$, meaning that there are no self links.
-We focus on undirected networks, so $A_{ij} = A_{ji}$.
-The {\em degree} of a node $i$ in the network $\bm{A}$ is $\sum_{j\neq i, j \in J} A_{ij}$.
+We represent a network on a set of $n$ nodes by an $n\times n$ adjacency matrix, where the $ij$th entry $A_{ij}$, termed the {\em potential link}, is an indicator for whether nodes $i,j$ are connected.
+We assume $A_{ii} = 0$ for all nodes $i$, meaning that there are no self-links, and we focus on undirected networks, so $A_{ij} = A_{ji}$.
 For two networks $\bm{A},\bm{A}'$, we say that $\bm{A}$ is a {\em subnetwork} of $\bm{A}'$ if every link in $\bm{A}$ is a link in $\bm{A}'$.
 A {\em path} in a network from node $i$ to $j$ is a sequence of distinct nodes starting with $i$ and ending with $j$ such that for each consecutive node pair $k,k'$ in this sequence, $A_{kk'}=1$.
 Its {\em length} is the number of links it involves.
-The {\em path distance} between two nodes $i,j$ in $\bm{A}$ is the length of the shortest path that connects them if a path exists and $\infty$ otherwise.
-The {\em $K$-neighborhood} of a node $i$ in $\bm{A}$, denoted by $\mathcal{N}_{\bm{A}}(i,K)$, is the set of all nodes $j$ of path distance at most $K$ from $i$ (including $i$).
-Finally the {\em component} of a node $i$ with respect to a network $\bm{A}$ is the set of all nodes $j$ at finite path distance from $i$.
+The {\em path distance} between two nodes $i\neq j$ in $\bm{A}$ is the length of the shortest path that connects them if a path exists and $\infty$ otherwise.
+The path distance between a node and itself is defined as zero.
+The {\em $K$-neighborhood} of a node $i$ in $\bm{A}$, denoted by $\N_{\bm{A}}(i,K)$, is the set of nodes of path distance at most $K$ from $i$.
+Finally the {\em component} of a node $i$ in a network $\bm{A}$ is the set of nodes at finite path distance from $i$.